ChrisMikhail/Thor-IDS/README.md

 # Results

-The results show that Decision Trees are best for this task when examining both time and accuracy.
+The results show that Decision Trees are best for this task when examining speed.
+Useful for large systems where latency is a concern.

+However, best overall performance belongs to Random Forest, due its high accuracy in both training and testing.